tylerharter/cs320/s21/lab14/README.md

 1. go to https://www.ncdc.noaa.gov/data-access
 2. on the left, go to "Land-Based Station", "Datasets", GSOD ("summary of day" statistics)
 3. choose precipitation and average temperaturen under "What"; choose "Wisconin" under "Where", and choose dates from Jan 1st, 2021, to Jan 1st, 2022 under "When"
 4. below there is an option to download data for individual stations in WI.
-Instead, click "+ Select All", then click "+Quick Add"
+Instead, click "+ Select All", then click "Configure and Add"
+5. set "Include Station Location" and "Include Station Location" to "Yes"
-5. click "Proceed to Cart" (don't worry, you don't need to pay!)
+6. click "Proceed to Cart" (don't worry, you don't need to pay!)
-6. type your email address on the right, then click "Submit"
+7. type your email address on the right, then click "Submit"
-7. watch you're inbox.
+8. watch you're inbox.
 You'll probably get an email that they're working on it, then another a minute or two later with the actual data CSV

 <img src="noaa.png" width=700>